Accurate models for recoil velocity distribution in black hole mergers with comparable to extreme mass-ratios and their astrophysical implications: Astrophysical Implications

 Next, we use the rapid cluster evolution code \texttt{rapster}\footnote{\url{https://github.com/Kkritos/Rapster}}~\cite{Kritos:2022ggc} to simulate the evolution of massive star clusters and the assembly of BBHs within them, using more realistic prescriptions than those employed in Section~\ref{sec:back-of-the-envelop}.
 Unlike detailed $N$-body simulation codes, which are computationally expensive, \texttt{rapster} adopts efficient semi-analytic prescriptions calibrated against full $N$-body results, allowing rapid yet physically motivated modeling of cluster evolution.

 We simulate a total of 1404 clusters, varying the half-mass radius $r_h = [0.1,\,0.2,\,0.5,\,0.7,\,1,\,2,\,5,\,7,\,10]$~pc, metallicity $Z = [0.0002,\,0.001,\,0.02]$, and natal spin of first-generation (1g) BHs $s = [0.0,\,0.2,\,0.4,\,0.6,\,0.8]$.
 Furthermore, we choose 13 different values for the initial number of stars, $N_{\mathrm{star}}$, within the range $[5,100]\times10^4$.
 This corresponds to an initial cluster mass $M_{\rm cl}$ in the range $\sim3\times10^4\,M_{\odot}$ to $\sim6\times10^6\,M_{\odot}$.
-The redshift of cluster formation is set to $z = 3$.
+The redshift of cluster formation is set to $z = 3$~\footnote{Redshift $z\approx3$ is especially important for star formation because it lies near the epoch when the universe was forming stars at (or close to) its maximum rate~\cite{MadauDickinson2014}.}.
 The initial stellar population follows a zero-age main sequence (ZAMS) mass distribution $M_{\mathrm{ZAMS}} \in [0.08,\,150]\,M_{\odot}$, and the initial binary fraction is set to $0.1$.
 Furthermore, for the 1g BHs, \texttt{rapster} assigns the spin orientation angles isotropically.
 By default, \texttt{rapster} computes remnant kick velocities using the \texttt{HLZ} prescription.
 We have now modified the code to incorporate our \texttt{gwModel\_kick\_prec\_flow} model for kick-velocity calculations.
 In \texttt{rapster}, the escape velocity of each cluster is determined self-consistently using the virial theorem.

 Out of these $1404$ clusters, only $628$ produced BBH mergers.
 In Figure~\ref{fig:rapster_result} (upper panel), we show the distribution of BH retention probabilities across these $628$ simulated cluster models when using two different kick-velocity prescriptions.
 We find that for many clusters, the retention probability can vary significantly depending on the chosen model.
 The median BH retention probabilities are $54.5\%$ for \texttt{HLZ} and $52.7\%$ for \texttt{gwModel\_kick\_prec\_flow}, indicating only a modest overall difference.
 However, a larger fraction of clusters exhibit retention probabilities exceeding $80\%$ when \texttt{gwModel\_kick\_prec\_flow} is used.